diehlpk/diehlpk.github.io/cv/index.md

 #### Academic-related Professional and Public Service

+1. ASSEP Labor relations officers for postdoctoral fellows, 10/17-09/18
+1. Liaison for the Louisiana district of the SIAM Texas-Louisiana Section, 03/20-current
+1. Member-at-Large of the USACM Technical Thrust Area (TTA) on Large Scale Structural Systems and Optimal Design (Large-Scale), 07/21-current

+#### Organization of Conferences, Workshops, and Symposia

 ##### Committee served

 1. The International Conference for High Performance Computing, Networking, Storage, and Analysis (SC) 21, AD/AE Appendices, Member